mjordan/islandora_bagger/README.md

 ## REST interface usage (experimental)

 Islandora Bagger can also create Bags via a simple REST interface.
-It does this by receiving a PUT request containing the node ID of the Islandora object to be bagged in a "Islandora-Node-ID" header, and then fetches the files and other data from the Islandora instance.
-The request does not contain any payload files, it just instructs Islandora Bagger to create the Bag much like it would if invoked via its command-line interface, but the Bag is created asyncronously to the inital request.
+It does this by receiving a `PUT` request containing the node ID of the Islandora object to be bagged in a "Islandora-Node-ID" header, and then fetches the files and other data from the Islandora instance.
+The request does not contain any payload files, it just instructs Islandora Bagger to create the Bag much like it would if invoked via its command-line interface.
+Therefore, the Bag is created asyncronously to the inital request.

 To use the REST API